-Harry has a strong defence practice appearing regularly in the Crown Court, Magistrates Court and Youth Court.
+Harry has a strong defence practice appearing in the Court of Appeal, Crown Court, Magistrates Court and Youth Court.

 Harry has extensive experience in all aspects of general crime including serious violence (including domestic violence), firearms and offensive weapons, supplying drugs, theft, robbery, burglary and offences of a sexual nature.

 Harry is often instructed to represent defendants with complex needs and vulnerabilities having completed the Vulnerable Witness Training course at Middle Temple.

 Harry also has experience conducting appeals to the Crown Court, both against sentence and conviction.

 Harry acted as a led junior in the Court of Appeal on behalf of HC.
 It was submitted, on HC’s behalf, that her conviction for the murder of her infant was unsafe due to fresh psychiatric evidence not available at trial.

 Trial on indictment at Wood Green Crown Court alleging racially aggravated assault.
 JS was acquitted after trial.

 Trial on an indictment at Harrow Crow Court alleging a single count of possession with intent to supply drugs.

 Harry represented AJ who was charged with possession with intent to supply cannabis and production of cannabis in Southend Youth Court.
 Harry successfully argued there was no case to answer on behalf of AJ and he was acquitted of both charges.

 Harry represented RT who was charged with possession of offensive weapon.
 RT was acquitted after trial having successfully argued that he was carrying the weapon in lawful self-defence.